Glucosylglycerol 3-phosphatase

+In Synechocystis cyanobacteria, the product is an osmoprotectant which provides salt tolerance.
+The biosynthesis starts with the enzyme glucosylglycerol-phosphate synthase, which provides the starting material for this reaction.

 This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
 The systematic name is 2-O-(α-D-glucopyranosyl)-sn-glycerol-3-phosphate phosphohydrolase.
 This enzyme is also called salt tolerance protein A, StpA.